-The Inclusion Support Programme (ISP) is an Australian Government funded initiative that provides support to early childhood and child care (ECCC) services to build their capacity and capability to include children with additional needs in mainstream services.
+The Inclusion Support Program (ISP) is an Australian Government funded initiative that provides support to early childhood education and care (ECEC) services to build their capacity and capability to include children with additional needs in mainstream services.

 The ISP aims to give all families access to quality care where their children, regardless of ability or need, can participate alongside their peers and are welcomed, respected and embraced as valued contributors to the community.

-The ISP provides free support to ECCC services, including access to specialist equipment and funding.
+The ISP provides free support to ECEC services, including access to specialist equipment and funding.

 The ISP consists of three key elements: